Salesperson delivering a structured B2B sales pitch to a prospect in a modern office meeting room

 A good sales pitch starts long before the actual presentation.
 It begins with thorough research on the client, their needs, and their issues.
 Show the prospect that you have spent time on getting to know them and how you can become a perfect strategic partner.

-To trust you with their business, you need to prove you are worth it, and according to a HubSpot survey, only 3% of people trust salespeople.
-To avoid it and build a productive and trustful relationship, find out the prospect's concerns and challenges in the business and how it links to what you're offering.
+To trust you with their business, you need to prove you are worth it.
+According to HubSpot research, only 3% of buyers trust salespeople — making customization not a nice-to-have, but a prerequisite for any outbound sales conversation.
+Find out the prospect’s concerns and challenges and show how your offer directly addresses them.

 Having done that, sales reps should carefully tailor customized presentations specifically for each prospect or audience.
 As a result, every sales pitch is a different presentation, oriented on its particular respondent.